Andy Schmetzer: Professional

-National team
+International career

 In 1992, Schmetzer played with the United States national futsal team that placed second in the FIFA Futsal World Championship held in Hong Kong.

-Coach
+Coaching career

 Following his retirement from playing in 2001, Schmetzer returned as an assistant coach with the Force.
 In 2002, he became the team's head coach until he retired in 2004.
 Schmetzer continues to coach at the youth level.
 In 2000, he co-founded the Cleveland Soccer Academy and spent five years coaching the Girls Premier team.
 He was also a Super Y-League Boys coach in 2003–2004.
 He also coaches Crossfire Premier team in Redmond, Washington.
 He coached his girls team to a National title in 2009.
 That team also won all their summer tournaments placing 2nd in state falling to the other team in penalty kicks.